FAQs 2020 Fellows Application

 The Fellows Program

-How does it work for someone in NYC applying to a company in SF?
+How does it work for someone outside of the San Francisco Bay Area applying to a company in SF?

 How many times a week is Code2040 programming?